 We cannot live without salt, just like water.

-Therefore, to secure salt is a matter of life and death.
+Therefore, its acquisition is a matter of life and death.

-Maybe partly because of its high importance, we have considered salt as a symbol of purification.
+Because of its high importance, we have considered it as a symbol of purification.

 1. Fermentation and Salt